eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 ![Hole 6 of East Course at Kurikoma Golf Club.](/assets/img/KurikomaGC-8.jpeg) *Photo: Fairway of Hole 6 of East Course at Kurikoma Golf Club.*

 The fairway width also varied appropriately.
-A regular 250-yard drive will give you plenty of options to look at the green, but the further your ball goes, sometimes you may be too close to trees.
-But if your average yardage is between 270 and 290 yards, you will avoid all of the trouble if you can keep it on the same hole.
+A regular 250-yard drive will give plenty of options to look at the green, but the further the ball goes the better because many of the hazards sit around the 240 yard mark.
+Having an average yardage from the tee between 270 and 290 yards will put most of the trouble in the rearview mirror.

 #### Rough

 The rough was much thicker and heavier than typical courses around Japan.
 It's not uncommon at other courses to be in the rough but still have a good chance to make contact without grass between the face of the club and the ball.
 Not so at Kurikoma Golf Club.
-Sometimes your ball will settle right into a little pocket of grass.
-This makes your club selection and mental endurance critical, as sometimes your best option may be to not take the chance of a hybrid or fairway wood out of the rough and instead lay up with an iron that can possibly give better contact and reduce stress from blowing up the hole.
+Sometimes the ball will settle right into a little pocket of grass.
+This makes club selection and mental endurance critical, as sometimes the best option may be to not take the chance of a hybrid or fairway wood out of the rough and instead lay up with an iron that can possibly give better contact and reduce stress from blowing up the hole.

-If you have swing speed and power, it won't be a problem.
-But the club you choose will always make the difference.
+For players with high swing speed and power, it won't be a problem.
+But the club choice will always make the difference.

 #### Bunker

-The bunkers at Kurikoma Golf Club are the typical sand that you would expect.
+The bunkers at Kurikoma Golf Club are the typical sand that is expected.
 At no time were any of the bunkers rock solid.
 Each of the bunkers had anywhere from 3cm to 6cm of soft sand with compacted sand underneath.
-All of the bunkers were soft and fluffy around the green, making great recovery chances.
+All the bunkers were soft and fluffy around the green, making great recovery chances.
 Conversely, the bunkers were so soft it was hard to control out of the fairway bunkers, making the fairway bunkers a real penalty!

 #### Greens